-I am just starting this new military journey with my fiancé who is enlisting in the Air Force.
+I am just starting this new military journey with my fiancé, who is enlisting in the Air Force.

 I have heard some very scary stories on this subject.
 For example: If you get married before MEPS, they may not let him join.

-Or if you wait to get married after MEPS, they will mess your paperwork up and they will not recognize that he is married until he has served at least two years.
+Or if you wait to get married after MEPS, they will mess up your paperwork and they will not recognize that he is married until he has served at least two years.

-I want to get married before he goes to Basic, but I don't want to ruin his chances to join!
+I want to get married before he goes to basic training, but I don't want to ruin his chances to join!

-A Lost Un-Wed Soul
+Sincerely, A Lost Un-Wed Soul

 I’m not saying paperwork cannot get mixed up.
 After all, this can happen as long as there is a human element involved, right?

-Most new spouses say it was less stressful to get married after the servicemember completed basic and other initial schools.
+Most new spouses say it was less stressful to get married after the service member completed basic and other initial schools.

-He will also have to show the same information to the DEERS office on base/post so you will be eligible for a military ID card, health care (Tricare) etc.
+He will also have to show the same information to the Defense Enrollment Eligibility Reporting System (DEERS) office on base/post so you will be eligible for a Military ID card, health care (Tricare) etc.

-The Defense Enrollment Eligibility Reporting System is a computerized database of military sponsors, families and others worldwide who are entitled under the law to Tricare benefits.
+DEERS is a computerized database of military sponsors, families and others worldwide who are entitled under the law to Tricare benefits.
 Your husband is automatically enrolled.
-You will be eligible as the wife of a servicemember.
+You will be eligible as the wife of a service member.

-Military.com and SpouseBuzz.com have all kinds of information and ideas for MILSOs, fiancees, partners and new military spouses so keep visiting the sites.
+Military.com's Spouse section has all kinds of information and ideas for MILSOs, fiancees, partners and new military spouses, so keep visiting the site.